What Is Web 3.0, Really?

 - Strong demand for blockchain devs: Solidity, Rust, and Web3.js skills are in high demand.

-- Ownership and monetization: Devs can monetize directly from tokens, NFTs, or DAOs without depending on the usual monetization schemes.
+- Ownership and monetisation: Devs can monetise directly from tokens, NFTs, or DAOs without depending on the usual monetisation schemes.

 Challenges: